 To calculate from kg/cm² to PSI multiply by 14.224.

 2) Data from Brown Boveri turbines installed on the battleship Tirpitz.

 The Battleship Bismarck.

 The Complete History of

-Naval, military gifts
+Naval & military gifts